Information For Your Visit

 Use of Digital Cameras and Scanners

 We welcome researchers to use laptops, tablets, and chargers in our reading room.
-Patrons may use digital cameras (including phone cameras) in the Archives.
-We additionally welcome the use of our two self-scanning stations in our reading room: a touch screen, Scannx Book Scan Center 11x14 inch scanner and an Epson Perfection V750 Pro 8.5x11 scanner.
+Patrons may use digital cameras (including phone cameras) to take reference photographs of archival materials for personal use.
+We additionally welcome the use of our self-scanning stations in our Reading Room; see the guidelines below for further information.

 -